These cities are having drone shows instead of fireworks displays for Fourth of July celebrations

 "We know that many look forward to celebrating with fireworks; however, the fallout from a typical July 4 fireworks show poses a significant wildfire risk," they wrote.
 "The dry summers we've experienced the past several years have created a high risk of wildfire and resulted in show cancellations."

-No everyone has been happy with the switch —for many, 4th of July is not complete without "bombs bursting in air."
+Not everyone has been happy with the switch —for many, the 4th of July is not complete without "bombs bursting in air."

-Some cities who adopted the high-tech drone displays in recent years have had to switch back.
+Some cities that adopted the high-tech drone displays in recent years have had to switch back.

 Parker, Colorado, had a drone show in 2022, but they've moved back to fireworks, citing a survey that found "a majority of respondents stated they would prefer to see fireworks on Independence Day."
 Galveston, Texas, is also reverting to traditional fireworks after using drones last year.